Jeimer Candelario Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.55 team ERA ranks 21st across all MLB pitching staffs.
+- The Pirates have a 4.54 team ERA that ranks 21st among all MLB pitching staffs.

-- The Pirates surrender the eighth-fewest home runs in baseball (140 total, 1.1 per game).
+- The Pirates allow the seventh-fewest home runs in baseball (140 total, 1.1 per game).

-- Zastryzny starts for the first time this season for the Pirates.

-- It's the first appearance this season for the 31-year-old southpaw, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.